Loknong/Not-Jukkapan/README.md

 ## About Me

-I am a passionate **Full Stack Developer** with a background in **Automation Engineering**, leveraging a combination of problem-solving, logical thinking, and technical expertise to build scalable web applications.
-After years of working in automation, I transitioned into web development, exploring modern technologies to create dynamic and efficient solutions.
-My journey has taught me the importance of adaptability, and I'm committed to continual growth in the field of software development.
+I am a Full-Stack Developer with a strong background in IIoT and industrial automation.
+I specialize in creating real-time monitoring systems and full-stack applications, seamlessly integrating hardware and software.
+Passionate about combining software development and automation engineering, I aim to design innovative solutions that enhance efficiency, productivity, and user satisfaction.

 - **🔭 Exploring:** Advanced concepts in **React**, **Node.js**, **TypeScript**, and backend development.
 - **🌱 Continuously learning:** Scalable architecture design, modern frontend frameworks, and robust backend solutions.